socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Default Parameters
 ------------------

-These parameters are configured by the Nextcloud installer, and are required for your Nextcloud server to operate.
+These parameters are configured by the cyfrSpaces installer, and are required for your cyfrSpaces server to operate.

 ::

 	'instanceid' => '',

-This is a unique identifier for your Nextcloud installation, created automatically by the installer.
+This is a unique identifier for your cyfrSpaces installation, created automatically by the installer.
 This example is for documentation only, and you should never use it because it will not work.
 A valid ``instanceid`` is created when you install Nextcloud.